code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-13-spring-jms-jmstemplate-example.md

 > If you run on a [J2EE runtime](https://en.wikipedia.org/wiki/Java_Platform,_Enterprise_Edition#Certified_referencing_runtimes){:target="_blank"} obtain the `ConnectionFactory` from the application's environment naming context via JNDI.

 There are a number of items that are set by default:
-* Dynamic destination creation is set to <var>queues</var>
+* Dynamic destination creation is set to <var>queues</var>.
 * JMS Sessions are "not transacted" and "auto-acknowledged".
 * The template uses a `DynamicDestinationResolver` and a [SimpleMessageConverter](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jms/support/converter/SimpleMessageConverter.html){:target="_blank"}.

-We set the `defaultDestination` to which messages should be send.
+In addition we set the `defaultDestination` to which messages should be send.
 And as we will also receive messages using the `JmsTemplate` we also set the `receiveTimeout`.

 For more information check the [JmsTemplate documentation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jms/core/JmsTemplate.html){:target="_blank"}.

-> If you use [Spring JMS autoconfiguration]({{ site.url }}/spring-jms-boot-configuration-example.html) you can use the [Spring Boot JMS application properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html){:target="_blank"} to set the above options.
+> If you use [Spring JMS autoconfiguration]({{ site.url }}/spring-jms-boot-configuration-example.html) you can use the [Spring Boot JMS application properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html){:target="_blank"} (# JMS section) to set the above options.

 {% highlight java %}
 package com.codenotfound.jms;